Momentum CFO

 Let’s use check-writing as an example.
 There should be at least two people involved.
 One person should write the check and another person should sign it.
 If only one person is responsible for this task, he or she could, in theory, write checks to whomever they choose.
 The inappropriate check payment might go unnoticed, or you might not catch it until it’s already been cashed.
 At that point, there’s not much you can do about it.

-Therefore, ensure that part of your financial management includes setting financial controls to prevent scary financial situations
+Therefore, ensure that part of your financial management includes setting financial controls to prevent scary financial situations.

 The Bottom Line on Financial Management for Small Businesses